palf/katas/fizzbuzz_overkill/README.md

 - Extensible! (that's a lie)
 - Low fat!

 I set out to make the most refactored version of FizzBuzz I could think of.
 I'm unsure where else I could take it from here (except inlining a few variables).
-I could certainly bring in a library for some of the iterators (I'm thinking [Underscore.js](underscorejs.org)).
+I could certainly bring in a library for some of the iterators.

 I spent nearly three hours on this.
 I did have a sandwich in the middle though.